keu/docs/astro/api-keys.md

 ## Using Deployment API Keys

-API keys are primarily used for automating code deploys via CI/CD.
-They allow you to bypass the login step of the Astro CLI deploy workflow, meaning that you can deploy code without any manual CLI inputs.
+Deployment API keys are primarily used to automate actions that otherwise require manual inputs.
+They allow you to:

-When you run `astrocloud deploy <deployment-id>`, the Astro CLI looks for your API key in the form of OS-level environment variables named `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
-If the CLI can access these variables, then it can automatically push code to a Deployment by using your API key to authenticate.
-For examples of how to use Deployment API keys in CI/CD pipelines, see [CI/CD Templates](ci-cd.md#cicd-templates).

-You can also use Deployment API keys programmatically update Airflow using Airflow's stable REST API.
-For more information, see [Airflow API](airflow-api.md).
+- Deploy code to Astro [via CI/CD](ci-cd.md) with tools such as GitHub Actions or Jenkins.
+- Deploy code to Astro [via the Astro CLI](deploy-code.md) without user authentication.
+- Automate requests to the [Airflow REST API](airflow-api.md).

 ## Delete an API Key